jmvlangen/DnDtracker/D&D tracker/README.txt

 result in the succeeding symbol in the string if it is not one of the cases described above.
 Hence the only way to get \ in the string is to have \\ in the representation.

-The only operation that works on strings is addition, which just concatenates strings.
+The only operation that works on texts is addition, which just concatenates texts.

 ---b) Basic Operations------------------------------------------------------------------
 Besides primitive values there are certain operations which combine multiple values